 The gift shop at the Museu do Índio has a selection of pots, woven baskets, and wooden artefacts made by indigenous tribes.
 Another unique souvenir is the cachaça, or sugar cane brandy, brewed at Petisco da Vila.
 Try a bottle after watching the production process right in the brewery.

 Good-quality local arts and crafts can be found at outdoor weekend markets, the best of which include the Hippie Fair, the Babilônia Hype Fair, and the enormous Feira Nordestina São Cristóvão, which has more than 700 stalls.
-For flowers and food, including fruit, vegetables and cheeses (though you won't be able to bring them home), Praca General Osorio in Ipanema and Rua Domingos Ferreira in Copacabana are also worth a visit.
+For flowers and food, including fruit, vegetables and cheeses, Praca General Osorio in Ipanema and Rua Domingos Ferreira in Copacabana are also worth a visit.

 Most items are reasonably priced, as long as you stay away from the obvious tourist traps around the major hotels.
 Bartering is acceptable though, and you can usually earn yourself up to a 10 percent discount in shops if you pay cash, though most shops and even some markets will accept major credit cards.
 Shops tend to stay open Monday to Friday from 9am to 7pm, and shopping centres stay open daily from 10am to 10pm.
 Sales tax is 18 percent, and there is no tax refund scheme for departing tourists in Brazil.

 Become our Rio De Janeiro Travel Expert